BA-FS-25-ciel-128/frontend/README.md

-# TalkyWalky Chat Application
+# TalkyWalky Chat Application Frontend

 ## Description

-This project is part of our (Ilimea Gall and Jasmin Zuzo) Bachelor's thesis and shows a 3D-Avatar, called TalkyWalky, embedded in a chat environment.
+This project is part of our (Ilimea Gall and Jasmin Zuzo) Bachelor's thesis at ZHAW and shows a 3D-Avatar, called TalkyWalky, embedded in a chat environment.
 TalkyWalky takes on the role of an English teacher for children, responding with animations and expressions that match the current of the conversation.

+TODO here add picture

+Simply write a short message in the input box to start chatting with TalkyWalky.

 ## Background